PaulKinlan/paul.kinlan.me/content/2016-06-14-serverless-sync-in-web-apps.markdown

-Technically we have all the parts of the web platform to help us: Service Worker to make it work offline, Blob and IndexedDB to store chunks of data locally and MediaStream Recorder to take Microphone input and record it to a file.
+Technically we have all the parts of the web platform to help us: Service Worker to make it work offline, Blob and IndexedDB to store chunks of data locally and Media Stream Recorder to take Microphone input and record it to a file.
 Finally we have the power of the URL to allow us to access the web app from anywhere there is a browser and an internet connection.